naninovel/docs/docs/en/guide/getting-started.md

 ![?width=300](https://i.gyazo.com/c7c453b8b34c94809303a9dc42e5330d.png)

-If you encounter an error while installing the package, make sure you're authenticated (on your local machine) as the GitHub user assigned in the account dashboard.
-The simplest way to authenticate is by logging in with [GitHub Desktop](https://github.com/apps/desktop) or the [CLI tool](https://cli.github.com).
+If you encounter an error while installing the package, make sure you're authenticated as the GitHub user assigned in the account dashboard.
+The simplest way to authenticate is by logging in with [GitHub Desktop](https://github.com/apps/desktop).
+On macOS and Linux you may also need to install [GCM](https://github.com/git-ecosystem/git-credential-manager/releases/latest).
 Refer to the Unity guide for [more info on authentication](https://docs.unity3d.com/Manual/upm-config-https-git.html).

 ### Install from Package